 Uvex Hero Helmet Review – Results of our Testing

 Based in Germany, Uvex is a high-end helmet and sporting gear manufacturer whose products are a true testament of breaking the status quo.
-Thorough research and engineering, Uvex encourages us to reevaluate what we commonly accept as “standard”.
+Through research and engineering, Uvex encourages us to reevaluate what we commonly accept as “standard”.

 Compared to the typical child’s helmet, Uvex helmets offer increased durability, an upgraded, re-engineered buckle, and more precise fitting options.

 The Uvex Hero is designed for older toddlers and younger kids, accommodating head circumferences ranging from 49 to 54 cm.
 Over the years we’ve had testers ranging in age of 2 to 7 successfully and comfortably wear the Hero, but we would recommend the Hero primarily for ages 2 to 5.
+Measure your child’s head before you buy to ensure the helmet will fit properly.

 The shape of the Hero makes it better suited for kids with rounder-shaped heads versus oval-shaped heads.
 The Hero is wider and shorter (front to back) than the popular Giro Scamp, but is narrower and slimmer in shape than the Kali Chakra Child.